Skip to content

 Key Configuration Points

-- Implement pre-publication checklist enforcing inventory completeness (owner, zone, risk rating, approvals)
+• Implement a pre-publication checklist enforcing inventory completeness (owner, zone, risk rating, approvals)

-- Configure Power Automate flows to detect agents with missing or incomplete metadata
+• Configure Power Automate flows using the Power Platform for Admins V2 connector to detect agents with missing or incomplete metadata

-- Establish ownership validation process verifying owners are active users and agents align with approved projects
+• Establish an ownership validation process that verifies owners are active users in Entra ID and that agents align with approved projects

-- Configure Teams notifications alerting governance team to inventory gaps and remediation requirements
+• Configure Teams notifications alerting the governance team to inventory gaps and remediation requirements

-- Establish agent decommissioning process for abandoned or inactive agents
+• Establish an agent decommissioning process for abandoned or inactive agents

 Zone-Specific Requirements